Health eProfile Articles and Education

 Have you considered your privacy rights when using birth control apps?

-With an update from the FTC on a pregnancy app that shared users’ sensitive information
+With a May 2024 update from the FTC on a pregnancy app that shared users’ sensitive information

 Abstract from the article titled, "Before Using Birth Control Apps Consider Your Privacy" posted on Wired.com: "Natural Cycles’ privacy policy states that in using the app each user grants the company and any of its partners broad rights to “use, reproduce, distribute, modify, adapt, prepare derivative works of, publicly display, publicly perform, communicate to the public, and otherwise utilize and exploit a user's anonymized information.”